Frequently Asked Questions for Parents

 What happens if my child’s teacher is away?

-What are Stanton Stars about and how are they earned?
+What are Stanton Stars and how are they earned?

 What are the significant events in the school year

-At Christmas, Reception and Key Stage One children perform an Infant Nativity; in the summer there is a KS2 production.
-Both of these have an afternoon and an evening performance.
+- At Christmas, Reception and Key Stage One children perform an Infant Nativity; in the summer there is a KS2 production.

-FOSS organise other events including a summer Fete and Carols around the Tree (an evening in December).
+- FOSS organise other events including a summer Fete and Carols around the Tree (an afternoon in December).

 How can parents be involved in the school?
 How can I volunteer and in what capacity?